jumpbangs/Programming_docs/linux-up-skill-challenge/Linux up skill Challenge.md

 ###### Removing/uninstalling  packages/program

 To remove programs/packages you can use the following command : `sudo apt remove "your_application"` or to completely remove the package/program plus it's dependences the following command: `sudo apt remove --purge "your_application"`.

+## Day 5

+###### More or less

+There are 2 commands to read a long file which is using `more` and `less`.
+Both of the following commands does the same action but the `less` function as more feature than the `more`function itself.

+By using `more`, user is able to go over the file one screen full at a time by using the **space-bar**  meanwhile `less`would enable the user to scroll through the file by using the :arrow_up:  and  :arrow_down: keys.

+Since the `less`command has more features,  you search for words by using the following command while running `less`,  `/` & `?` for a forward and back search respectively and press `n`and `N` for next match and previous match respectively.
+Press `v`to edit the current file with the configured editor.

+ ###### History

+To list out the whole command history that the system has cached just type `history`and it will display a list of command that has been run in the system when it is running.
+You can re-run the following command by lookup at the command line and enter `!<command_line_number>` to run the same command from the history.

+###### Dot-Files and tab completion

+When running the following command : `ls -la`, there would some file that would appear with `.bashrc`or `.vimrc`.
+These are dot-files that reside in the system, these dot-files usually have configurations or sensitive data that is mean to be hidden.
+Furthermore, while entering a command, you can auto complete or look up for suggestions by pressing the `Tab`button to execute the auto-complete function.